sush01/Python_Projects/README.md

-# This file contains projects done during the python programming trainning.
+# This file contains projects done during the python programming training.

 ## List of Program names:
 1. Hangman